-“It will be a really interesting opportunity to connect with their fanbase and show who they are and their personality a bit more,” says Lexi Brown, a TCA board member.
+“It will be a really interesting opportunity to connect with their fanbase and show who they are and their personality a bit more,” says Lexi Brown, a TCA staff member.

 Professionals in women’s cycling can be particularly interesting to talk to, Brown says.
 Because they often earn low salaries as athletes, even at the highest level, many of them work other jobs.
 When they speak about their lives, fans can relate to them and learn about more than just cycling.

 TCA Treasurer Roos Hoogeboom, a pro cyclist herself with Biehler Krush Pro Cycling, is the primary leader of the rides.
 This gives guest riders a chance to focus on chatting with the group.
 You can hear about the challenges they face, some of their favorite memories of epic battles out on the road, and what their everyday lives are like.